THOMASELOVE/431-classes-2026/class04/README.md

 ## The Fantasticks

-I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-13.
+I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-12.
 For more information or to purchase tickets, visit https://theatreinthecircle.org/.
-At least the Sunday performance is nearly sold out.
+The Sunday September 13 performance is already sold out.

 ## One Last Thing